Do Your Homework Before Hiring An Advisor

 - Don't base everything on returns: Choose an advisor who offers long-term performance and who will allow you to ride the market's ups and downs without being overly risky.
-Achieving investment success means participating in market gains during good times without losing everything when the market goes down.
+Achieving investment success means participating in market gains during good times without losing everything if it goes down.

 - Don't let credentials sway you: There are numerous professional credentials and designations for financial advisors.
-Each credential is different.
-Some mean something; some don't.
+Each credential is different and some are legit; some not so much.
 Although it's important to check credentials, your quest should be to find the right person, not the right credential.